 I think we can probably all agree here that whatever the strengths of the ACT English section may be, formatting is most definitely not one of them.
 When there are five or six spaces — or even half a page — between lines, it’s almost impossible not to sometimes lose track of where paragraphs begin and end.
 Since I started tutoring the ACT in 2008, I’ve spent who knows how much time explaining just where the sentence is supposed to be inserted, or which paragraph a little numbered box is actually referring to.
 Sooner or later, almost every ACT student of mine has missed a question simply because they couldn’t figure what they were supposed to fix where.

-Beyond the most obvious instances of formatting-related mistakes, though, I’ve noticed some more subtle errors.
-And one problem that seems to come up again and again involves…page turns.
+Beyond the most obvious instances of formatting-related mistakes, though, I’ve noticed some subtler errors.
+One problem that seems to come up again and again involves…page turns.
 When I work through the same tests with enough people, I inevitably start to notice that almost everyone gets certain questions wrong, usually for the same reasons.
-(It’s pretty hard not to notice these things when I find myself having the same conversation five times in the space of a week.)

 A couple of tests that I regularly use have questions that bridge two pages — that is, the sentence that a question asks about begins at the bottom of one page and ends at the top of the next page.
 Sometimes, it’s a very long sentence, which means it’s easy to lose track of.